discant/dl/README.md

 dl
 ==

-This repository hosts downloads for Groep 8 Extra.
+This repository hosts downloads for Discant.